 Weak Copyleft

-Description: Mozilla Public License 2.0 is a weak copyleft licence applying at the file lever, which permits relicensing to GPL except where explicitly denied.
+Description: Mozilla Public License 2.0 is a weak copyleft licence applying at the file level, which permits relicensing to GPL except where explicitly denied.

-Requirements: For licensing, authors must state that the code is under MPL and where to find the licence.
+Requirements: Authors must state that the code is under MPL and where to find the licence.
 The source code should include the original copyright notice but does not have to state significant changes.
 When distributing combined works, you must disclose the affected source code.
 You can sublicense binaries of aggregate works.
 Derivative works can be licensed under any future version of the licence.

 Compatibility, linking and mixing: Software under previous versions of MPL can be upgraded to MPL 2.0.
 However, any software not already available under one of the GNU licences listed in the licence text must be marked as “Incompatible with Secondary Licences” in places where licence use is stated.
 This is detailed in “Exhibit B” of the licence text.
-The MPL 2.0 is subsumed by GPL 2.0, LGPL 2.1, AGPL 3.0 and all later versions of those licences.
+MPL 2.0 is subsumed by GPL 2.0, LGPL 2.1, AGPL 3.0 and all later versions of those licences.
 You must ensure that files originally under MPL remain available under MPL’s terms as well.
 MPL 2.0-licensed code can be combined with code under Apache 2.0 and published under either licence.
-Code distributed under Mozilla 2.0 licence can include code under ISC, MIT and BSD (2- and 3-clause) licences.
+Code distributed under the Mozilla 2.0 licence can include code under ISC, MIT and BSD (2- and 3-clause) licences.
 It is linking-permissive.

 Patent rights: Patent rights are explicitly granted.

-Remarks: The MPL 2.0 does not allow the use or mention of trademarks.
+Remarks: MPL 2.0 does not allow the use or mention of trademarks.

 High Risk Licences